Race Details

 It is unlikely inclement weather would force an alteration of the run segments, but fog, thunderstorms, high winds, or unexpected poor water quality readings may require some or all swim segments to be removed from the race.
 We are fortunate in that all swim starts and exits are linked by trails.
 Our race staff will be able to alter the course so that any water crossing can be skipped — if need be.

 Sudden pop-up thunderstorms are very rare in this part of New England, but they can occur.
 Should you be caught in one, do not enter the water for any swim segment.
 Staff will direct you to a safe route.
-Thankfully, except for the initial one-mile run along the coastal beach on the medium course, there are very few open areas on the run — offering you shelter under a canopy of trees.
+Thankfully, except for the initial one-mile beach run along the Atlantic Ocean on the medium course, there are very few open areas on the run — offering you shelter under a canopy of trees.

 Time Cut-Offs: